interledger/web-monetization-projects/packages/coil-monorepo-upkeep/README.md

 To get all these things working at once it was much easier to script the shape and structure of the monorepo.
-In this way iterating on ideas was much faster and less error prone (which can lead to confusions about how things work)
+In this way iterating on ideas was much faster and less error-prone (which can lead to confusions about how things work)

 It was tricky to set things up where it always worked, so if something didn't work it was added to the CI (much easier/faster than testing everything by hand locally)

-So when you see tests running under multiple configurations, it's testing that the monorepo is still strucutured in a way that it works in the various ways one may want to use it.
+So when you see tests running under multiple configurations, it's testing that the monorepo is still structured in a way that it works in the various ways one may want to use it.